 that if contraception became acceptable in society,

-we would see a rapid decline in sexual morality,
+we would see a rapid decline in overall sexual morality,

-Even so, most people in the western world, including most Catholics
+Even still, most people in the western world, including the vast majority of Catholics,

-now accept contraception as normal, and even necessary.
+now accept contraception as normal, and even good.

 There are many reasons given,

-but I think the strongest one is very simple and direct:
+but I think the one that rings most true is very simple and direct:

 they say that this is a private matter between a husband and wife